 History is filled with examples of nature’s immense power.
 The 1931 China floods, for instance, are often cited as the deadliest natural disaster of the 20th century, claiming up to four million lives after heavy rains caused the Yangtze River to overflow.
 More recently, the 2004 Indian Ocean tsunami, triggered by a massive 9.1-magnitude earthquake, resulted in over 227,000 deaths across 14 countries.
 This event showed how quickly a local disaster can have far-reaching international consequences.
 Similarly, the 2010 Haiti earthquake was devastating, not just because of its strength but because it struck a region with vulnerable infrastructure, leading to an estimated 316,000 fatalities.
 These catastrophic events show why resilient infrastructure and rapid response are so important.

-Major Industrial and Nuclear Accidents
+When Technology Fails: Industrial & Nuclear Accidents

 Human-made disasters carry their own set of devastating consequences.
 The 1986 Chernobyl disaster is a chilling example of the risks associated with technology when safety fails.
 The explosion at the nuclear power plant caused the largest accidental release of radioactive material in history, leading to immediate deaths, long-term health crises like cancer, and the contamination of vast areas of land.
 The event forced the evacuation of hundreds of thousands of people and created an exclusion zone that remains largely uninhabitable today.
 Chernobyl serves as a stark reminder of the need for strict safety protocols and transparent emergency coordination when managing powerful technologies that can impact millions of lives and the environment.